dubyyy/deltaedu/README.md

 # DeltaEDU - AI-Powered Educational Platform

-An intelligent learning platform built for Delta State students that transforms study materials into interactive learning experiences using AI.
+An intelligent learning platform built for Delta State students and tech beginners that transforms study materials into interactive learning experiences using AI.
+Whether you're preparing for WAEC/NECO/JAMB exams or learning programming skills like JavaScript, HTML, CSS, and more - DeltaEDU has you covered.

 ## 🌐 Live Demo